-The Invocation of the Spirit – the 2018 Parliament of World Religions is much more than a convention attended by representatives of many faiths, but a reflection of Spiritual leadership and connection to the land and creation.
-This will be done through the respectful use of ceremony and traditional protocols.
+The Invocation of the Spirit – the 2018 Parliament of World Religions is much more than a convention attended by representatives of many faiths, but a reflection of Spiritual leadership representing connection to the land and creation.
+Invocations will be done through the respectful use of ceremony and traditional protocols.

-Demonstrate and promote Indigenous values – the Indigenous program will make use of Indigenous values systems relative to the traditional territory the PWR is being held, and also respects the value-systems of the many Indigenous nations represented within the program.
+Demonstrate and promote Indigenous values – the Indigenous program will honour the ceremonial protocols and Indigenous values systems of the Anishnabek Nation and the Haudenosaunee Confederacy and also respects the value-systems of the many Indigenous Nations visiting our homelands.

-To ensure authenticity of the Indigenous voices and in order to meet these goals and objectives, presentations, speakers, panels and features under the Indigenous program will be solicited from:
+To ensure authenticity of the Indigenous voices and in order to meet these goals and objectives, presentations, speakers, panels and features under the Indigenous program will be solicited from and lead by: